 Communication is about presenting your message in a way that others understand.
 Sometimes you have to toss perfection out the window, and speak the language of those you're trying to communicate with.

-People will hear what they want to hear, but you can steer their interpretation when you're committed to their getting the message.
+People will hear what they want to hear, but you can steer the interpretation when you're committed to having them get the message.

 Anna is a freelance writer, researcher, and business consultant.
-She is also a columnist for Entrepreneur.com, Forbes.com, and more.
-Anna specializes in entrepreneurship, technology, and social media trends.
+A columnist for Entrepreneur.com, Forbes.com, and more, Anna specializes in entrepreneurship, technology, and social media trends.
 Follow her on Twitter and LinkedIn.